Large-scale JPEG steganalysis using hybrid deep-learning framework: Abstract

 \section{Abstract}

-Deep learning frameworks have recently achieved superior performance in many pattern recognition problems.
-However, adoption of deep learning in image steganalysis is still in its initial stage.
-In this paper we propose a hybrid deep-learning framework for JPEG steganalysis incorporating the domain knowledge behind rich steganalytic models.
-We prove that the convolution phase and the quantization \& truncation phase of the rich models are not learnable in deep convolutional neural networks.
-Based on theoretical analysis, our proposed framework involves two main stages.
+Adoption of deep learning in image steganalysis is still in its initial stage.
+In this paper we propose a generic hybrid deep-learning framework for JPEG steganalysis incorporating the domain knowledge behind rich steganalytic models.
+Our proposed framework involves two main stages.
 The first stage is hand-crafted, corresponding to the convolution phase and the quantization \& truncation phase of the rich models.
-The second stage is a compound deep neural network containing three deep subnets in which the model parameters are learned in the training procedure.
-By doing so, we ably combine some merits of rich models into our proposed deep-learning framework.
+The second stage is a compound deep neural network containing multiple deep subnets in which the model parameters are learned in the training procedure.
+We provided experimental evidences and theoretical reflections to argue that the introduction of threshold quantizers, though disable the gradient-descent-based learning of the bottom convolution phase, is indeed cost-effective.
 We have conducted extensive experiments on a large-scale dataset extracted from ImageNet.
 The primary dataset used in our experiments contains 500,000 cover images, while our largest dataset contains five million cover images.
-Our experiments show that the proposed framework outperforms all other state-of-the-art steganalytic models either hand-crafted or learned using deep networks in the literature.
-Furthermore, we demonstrate that our framework is insensitive to JPEG blocking artifact alterations and the learned model can be easily transferred to a different attacking target.
-Both of these properties are of critical importance in practical applications.
-According to our best knowledge, This is the first report of deep learning in image steganalysis validated with large-scale test data.
+Our experiments show that the integration of quantization and truncation into deep-learning steganalyzers do boost the detection performance by a clear margin.
+Furthermore, we demonstrate that our framework is insensitive to JPEG blocking artifact alterations, and the learned model can be easily transferred to a different attacking target and even a different dataset.
+These properties are of critical importance in practical applications.